Testing for >1000 conditions using your DNA

 At Jeen, our private genetic testing for cancer uses a simple cheek swab you can do at home.
 Your DNA is analysed in a certified lab to look for inherited changes that may increase your cancer risk.

-We test for more than just cancer genes, giving you faster results and a fuller picture of your health.
 Whether you're in London or anywhere in the UK, our private cancer screening helps you take control of your health with expert guidance.

 What cancers can be genetically tested?